 There are many brands of light margarine.
 It’s available in both stick and tub forms.
 The calories and points vary.

-Here a few common brands that are readily available.
+Here are a few familiar brands that are readily available.

 Tubs: